llm-bible/llm-bible.github.io/_publications/cao2023exploring.markdown

 ---
 layout: publication
-title: Exploring The Effectiveness Of Chatgpt-based Feedback Compared With Teacher Feedback And Self-feedback&#58; Evidence From Chinese To English Translation
+title: 'Exploring The Effectiveness Of Chatgpt-based Feedback Compared With Teacher Feedback And Self-feedback: Evidence From Chinese To English Translation'
 authors: Cao Siyi, Zhong Linping
 conference: "Arxiv"
 year: 2023